Tulail Valley

-The Tulail Valley (تلیل) is a Himalayan sub-valley of Gurez in the union territory of Jammu and Kashmir in India.
+The Tulail Valley is a Himalayan sub-valley of Gurez drained by the Kishanganga river in the union territory of Jammu and Kashmir in India, a region disputed between India and Pakistan.
 The Valley lies 120 km northeast of Bandipora and 200 km from Srinagar the summer capital of Jammu and Kashmir.
 Tulail Valley lies immediate east of the Gurez Valley.
-The inhabitants of Tulail valley are known as Dards who speak Dardic languages in the region which sometimes has been referred to as Dardistan.

 Geography

 The Tulail Valley is situated at an average altitude of 2750 m.
 Tulail, with its headquarter at Badugam town, is one of the tehsils of Bandipora district.
-It is bordered by the Gurez Valley in the west, Mushkoh Valley and Drass town in the east, the Kashmir Valley in the south, and across Line of control in the north is Astore District in Gilgit-Baltistan.
+It is bordered by the Gurez Valley in the west, Mushkoh Valley and Drass town in the east, the Kashmir Valley in the south, and across Line of control in the north is Astore District in Pakistan-administrated Gilgit-Baltistan(GB).
 Tulail Valley is formed by the east to west flowing Kishanganga River which originates from the Krishansar Lake in the alpine meadows north of Sonamarg.
 Badugam is the central town of Tulail Valley.
 The other main villages of the valley include Burnai, Badoab, Niru and Sheikhpora.
 Going east from Gurez town towards Dras, the first and the last villages of Tulail Valley are Burnai and Checkwali.